Exercise During Your Period & Each Stage Of Your Cycle

 It’s that time of the month — the menstrual phase.
 This is when you’re menstruating, or when you’re actually on your period.
 But what is actually happening during this time, and how can you best support your body?

 During this phase, your uterus is shedding the lining it has built up throughout the month.
 The first day of your period is considered day one of your cycle, and this phase typically lasts between three and seven days.
-At the beginning of your period, your progesterone and oestrogen levels will be at their lowest, which along with the loss of blood may cause you to feel more tired than normal.
-As your period goes on, these hormone levels will gradually increase.
+At the beginning of your period, your progesterone and oestrogen levels will be at their lowest and as your period goes on, these hormone levels will gradually increase.

 If you experience symptoms such as bloating, cramps or fatigue in the early days of your period, it’s perfectly okay if you don’t feel like doing much intense exercise.
-You may want to reschedule your workouts or opt for some gentle movement instead.
+You may want to reschedule your workouts or opt for stretching instead, as some research has shown that a weekly yoga class can help to reduce menstrual cramps.

 Sweat’s Head Trainer, Kayla Itsines, has spoken out about her own journey with endometriosis and openly talks about how she’s feeling during her period, highlighting that she doesn't put pressure on herself to train on days when she’s experiencing pain or feeling unwell.

-However, for some people the decrease in progesterone and oestrogen can actually help you to perform at your peak!
-Everyone is different, so see how you feel and do what feels right for you.
+Everyone is different, so see how you feel, honour your body and do what feels right for you.

 Exercising during the follicular phase

 The follicular phase actually begins on the first day of your period and continues until the beginning of ovulation.
 This is typically days one to 11 of your menstrual cycle.
 During the follicular phase, your body creates a hormone known as follicle-stimulating hormone (FSH).
 This hormone signals to the ovaries to create eggs for the ovulation phase, each of which is housed inside a “follicle”.
-After menstruation is over, your oestrogen levels get a big boost as your body prepares to release an egg — which is usually associated with increased energy.
+After menstruation is over, your oestrogen levels get a big boost as your body prepares to release an egg — which is usually associated with increased energy and when you tend to perform at your best.

 How should you exercise during the follicular phase?

-Once your period has ended and your oestrogen and energy levels increase, the follicular phase is a good time to challenge yourself or try new things.
+Once your period has ended and your oestrogen and energy levels increase towards ovulation, the follicular phase is a good time to challenge yourself with your training.

 High intensity interval training